FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Graph
 --------

-The ``.graphlink`` and ``.versions`` files are parse and the information are stored in the ``::fwAtoms::VersionsManager``.
+The ``.graphlink`` and ``.versions`` files are parsed and the information is stored in the ``::fwAtoms::VersionsManager``.
 Each context defines a graph.

 Example of graph:

 .. image:: ../media/patchGraph.png

-The graph is used to find migration path from initial version to target version.
+The graph is used to find the migration path from an initial version to a target version.
-In the example, it is possible to migrate from V1 to V5, the date is converted to V2, V4 then V5.
+In our example, it is possible to migrate from V1 to V5, the date is converted to V3, V4 then V5.
-If several path are possible, the shortest pah is used.
+If several paths are possible, the shortest path is used.

 .. _Structure: